imran221b/hl7-conversion/README.md

 HL7 to JSON Format Converter
 ==================================

-Convert HL7 messages to JSON format.
+A python package to convert HL7 messages to JSON format.

 Installation from source
 -------------------